Site Safety Assessment Guide

 Here are some examples of control steps you might take:

-• Elimination - Rather than leaving power cords on the floor where people walk, run them along a wall or other out-of-the-way locations (therefore eliminating the trip hazard); remove mould/sewage waste before other work occurs.
+• Elimination - Rather than leaving power cords on the floor where people walk, run them along a wall or other out-of-the-way locations (therefore eliminating the trip hazard); remove mould/sewage waste before other work begins.

 • Isolate/safeguard hazard - Use enclosures and shields to prevent the release of materials into the workplace and to prevent worker contact with the hazard.